The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Release and promotion

 Before Bowie changed his appearance to his Ziggy persona, he conducted an interview with journalist Michael Watts of Melody Maker where he came out as gay.
-Published on 22 January 1972 with the headline "Oh You Pretty Thing", the announcement garnered publicity in both Britain and America, although according to Pegg the declaration wasn't as monumental as latter-day accounts perceive.
-Nevertheless Bowie was adopted as a gay icon in both countries, with Gay News describing him as "probably the best rock musician in Britain" and "a potent spokesman" for "gay rock".
+Published on 22 January 1972 with the headline "Oh You Pretty Thing", the announcement garnered publicity in both Britain and America, although according to Pegg the declaration was not as monumental as latter-day accounts perceive.
+Nevertheless, Bowie was adopted as a gay icon in both countries, with Gay News describing him as "probably the best rock musician in Britain" and "a potent spokesman" for "gay rock".
 Although Defries was reportedly "shocked" by the announcement, Scott believed Defries was behind it from the start, wanting to use it for publicity.
 According to Cann, the ambiguity surrounding Bowie's sexuality drew press attention for his tour dates, the upcoming album and the subsequent "John, I'm Only Dancing" non-album single.

 RCA released the lead single, "Starman", on 28 April 1972, backed by "Suffragette City".
 The single sold steadily rather than spectacularly but earned many positive reviews.
 Promoting the upcoming album, Bowie, the Spiders, and keyboardist Nicky Graham performed the song on the Granada children's music programme Lift Off with Ayshea on 15 June; it was presented by Ayshea Brough.
 Ziggy Stardust was released a day later in the United Kingdom on 16 June, with the catalogue number SF 8287.
 It sold 8,000 copies in Britain in its first week and entered the top 10 in its second week on the UK Albums Chart.
 The Lift Off performance was broadcast on 21 June in a "post-school" time slot, where it was witnessed by thousands of British children.
 By 1 July, "Starman" rose to number 41 on the UK Singles Chart, earning Bowie an invitation to perform on the BBC television programme Top of the Pops.